68publishers/toggl-to-jira/README.md

 ## Limitations

 Depending on the range of the synchronization interval (start/end), you may run into the limits of one of the APIs.
-Therefore we recommend running synchronization e.g. every day/sprint/month, etc.
+Therefore, we recommend running synchronization e.g. every day/sprint/month, etc.

+## Featured
+See the [How to Sync Toggl Entries to Jira](https://advanced-developer.medium.com/how-to-sync-toggl-entries-to-jira-7184fd451b40) article on Medium.

 ## License